STATISTICS

 AIDS prevalence is defined as the number of persons who were living with an AIDS diagnosis in the reporting area through the end of the calendar year (regardless of where they were diagnosed).
 Persons with HIV (PWH) and persons with AIDS (PWA) cannot be added together to get combined totals since these categories are not mutually exclusive.

-By the end of 2020, an estimated number of 3,480 persons were living with HIV in Duval County.
-This group is comprised of 2,252 cisgender men, 1,215 cisgender women, 13 transgender women, and 0 transgender men.
+By the end of 2023, an estimated number of 3,568 persons were living with AIDS in Duval County.
+This group is comprised of 2,291 cisgender men, 1,226 cisgender women, 49 transgender women, and 2 transgender men.

 AIDS Incidence is the number of new AIDS diagnoses that occur during a specified time period.
 HIV diagnoses cannot be added with AIDS diagnoses to get combined totals since these categories are not mutually exclusive.